 If the Docker cached state disks are full, increase the disk sizes in:

-If the GitHub Actions disks are full, or the Zcash parameter downloads time out without any network messages or errors, follow these steps until the errors are fixed:
+If the GitHub Actions disks are full, follow these steps until the errors are fixed:

 - Check if error is also happening on the